henryaj/buildgrid/README.rst

 What's Going On?
 ----------------

-Recently we merged support for making BuildGrid "bounceable" by storing its state in a configurable external SQL database (anything that SQLAlchemy supports **should** be supported, and it has been shown to work with PostgreSQL and SQLite).
+Recently BuildGrid's scheduler was made fully stateless (at least in terms of state that needs to be persisted), with the option to run totally in-memory or use an external database for all storage of persistent state.
+This gets us most of the way to being able to horizontally scale BuildGrid.

-Some work on improving performance by making bots long-poll instead of rapidly polling over and over was also done recently, along with support for outputting metrics in statsd format.
+We've also made numerous small improvements and bugfixes, and modified the platform property matching logic to be consistent with the spec.

-Next, we're looking at making it possible to horizontally scale BuildGrid deployments, by making use of the external database support recently added to share state between an arbitrary number of ExecutionService and BotsService instances.
+Next, we're finishing implementing the ability to horizontally scale BuildGrid deployments, by removing the internal communication between the ExecutionService and BotsService, which solves the problem of needing peers and bots for a specific job to all be connected to the same server.

 We're also working on implementing an indexed CAS server to faciliate a faster FindMissingBlobs() and CAS cleanup.
 See